How Does a Premarital Agreement Affect Your Divorce?

 For a premarital agreement to be valid under California law, it must meet certain criteria.
 You must have it in writing, and it must be free from fraud.

-Your premarital agreement may be invalid if either party was:
+Your premarital agreement can be invalid if either party was:

-Finally, if the agreement is “unconscionable,” which means that it’s incredibly unfair to one spouse, the court may find that it’s invalid.
+Finally, if the agreement is “unconscionable,” the court may find that it’s invalid.
+This means that it’s incredibly unfair to one spouse.

-Do You Need to Talk to a Divorce Attorney About Your Premarital Agreement?
+Do You Need to Talk to a Divorce Attorney About Your Prenuptial Agreement?

-Call us at 209-910-9865 for a complimentary case evaluation.
+Call us at 209-910-9865 for your case evaluation.
 We’ll be able to give you case-specific legal advice you can use moving forward.